Hemiptera / Sternorrhyncha

 What are Whiteflies?

-Whitefly has two life stages that are resistant to pesticides, which explains why a single spray often won't control it completely.
-A quick outline of the whitefly life cycle will be helpful to understand why.
+Whitefly is challenging to control, because it goes through two life stages that are resistant to pesticides.
+This explains why a single spray won't always control it completely.
+A quick explanation of the whitefly life cycle will be helpful to understand why.

 The winged adults are usually found feeding on growing tips and new leaves.
 The females lay eggs on young leaves, close to where they are feeding.
 When the eggs hatch out, they go through four different larval stages, that look like tiny scale insects.
 The last larval stage stops feeding when fully grown and forms a pupa.

-The challenge is that the egg and pupal stages are quite resistant to pesticides, while the adults and youngest nymphs are easily controlled by most pesticides.
-Because you can usually find all the different whitefly life stages on the same leaf, a single spray is often only partially effective.
+The challenge is that the egg and pupal stages are quite resistant to pesticides (although the adults and youngest nymphs are easily controlled by most pesticides).
+Because you can usually find all the different whitefly life stages on the same leaf at the same time, a single spray often won't kill them all, so the survivors can quickly mature and carry on feeding.
+When whitefly pest pressure is high, this can allow their population to recover before the next scheduled insecticide spray is due.

 Symptoms